Manoj-152/SAR_Super_Resolution/README.md

 * Model: SORTN (Present in next branch) is the generator using to obtain optic image from SAR
 * SRUN: Responsible for super-resolving the image, architecture similar to U-Net
 * Loss Functions: Content Loss + 0.1 x Evaluation Loss is used for SRUN. cGAN loss + 100 * L1 loss between optical ground truth and optical generated is used for SORTN.
 * For inference, the inference input is cropped into required patch sizes.
 The patches are super-resolved and later stitched together.
-The steps can be visualized in the Test_Sentinel jupyter notebook.
+The steps can be visualized in the Inference_main jupyter notebook.

 ## Results
 (a.)
 Spacenet 6 dataset